If someone in your home has a severe mental impairment (SMI)

 People who have been diagnosed as suffering with severe and enduring mental health issues such as Alzheimer's disease, other forms of dementia and strokes, are included.

-The person must also qualify for one of these benefits even if they don't receive it:
+The person must also be getting one of these benefits:

 If there are two or more people in the household who are counted for council tax, one person in the household with a severe mental impairment may not lead to a reduction in Council Tax.
 If you are not sure, apply anyway and we can check for you.